mapninja/Earthsys144/Labs/Week_07/Haunted_Sheetmapper.md

 ## Plain-text Editors, I like:

-All of these editors feature things like Code Highlighting (color coding of parts of your code. )
+All of these editors feature things like Code Highlighting (color coding of parts of your code), directory browsing and preview capabilities.

 * [Sublime](https://www.sublimetext.com/) is very popular with Mac users, and has versions for Windows & Linux, as well.
 It's very simple, and a great first "code" editor.
 * [Visual Studio Code](https://code.visualstudio.com/) for MacOS or Windows, is the new "Developer's Choice" with a million integrations, including ChatGPT Assisted coding, etc....
 It can be a little intimidating for new users.